 Göreme National Park, Turkey

 Since 1986, Turkey has welcomed visitors to its jaw-dropping Göereme National Park.
 Located in Central Anatolia in the Cappadocia region, this national wonder is known for its rock formations, or “fairy chimneys.”
 Ancient volcanos are believed to have spewed ash all over this region.
-The remains then solidified into the famous rock formations.
+The remains then solidified into the famous rocks.
 In the millions of years following, erosion from wind and rain began to carve these rocks into the cones you can see above.

 The Turkish people began to carve homes, churches, businesses, and stores out of the rock to make this area liveable.
 Not only above Earth, but below as well, the park and region are famous for its underground cities.
 Göreme became an official national park and UNESCO World Heritage site in 1986.
 People around the globe travel from every end of the planet to visit this very unique national park.
 Also to experience a bucket list a hot air balloon ride above the city.